 Use the broil function to cook foods that require direct exposure to radiant heat for optimum browning results.
 Broiling may produce smoke.
 If smoke is excessive, place food further away from the flames.
-Broil may be set with a delayed start time.

-Broil is preset to 550°F and may be set to any temperature between 400°F (205°C) and 550°F (288°C).
+The broil feature preset to 550°F. Broil may be set at any temperature between 400°F (205°C) and 550°F (288°C).